shaojieyew/command-centre/command-centre-cli/README.md

 ### List Spark Application
 Only listed application name in the spec files will be display
 ```

 c2.sh spark ls -f D:\command-centre\command-centre-cli\example

 # recursive file list
 c2.sh spark ls -rf D:\command-centre\command-centre-cli\example

-# specifying the name of application would only show details of the spark application
+# specifying the name to filter the list
 c2.sh spark ls --name spark-etl

+# without specifying any parameters, it will show list of spark application that was ran
+c2.sh spark ls

 ```
 ### Start Spark Application
+Each time an application launched via "c2 spark run",the details of the application will be stored in a snapshot folder (to be use for recovery)
 ```
+# only job that are not running will be launched
 c2.sh spark run -f D:\command-centre\command-centre-cli\example

+# using apply would stop any current job with and relaunch
+c2.sh spark apply -f D:\command-centre\command-centre-cli\example

-# only spec of spark application with the exact name specified will be ran; case sensitive
+# only specified app with exact name will be ran (case sensitive)
 c2.sh spark run -f D:\command-centre\command-centre-cli\example --name spark-app

 ```
 ### Stop Spark Application
-Only listed application name in the spec files will be killed
 ```
+# all the spark listed in spec files will be killed and removed from snapshot folder; this would stop the healthcheck
 c2.sh spark stop -f D:\command-centre\command-centre-cli\example

+# only matched
+c2.sh spark stop  -f D:\command-centre\command-centre-cli\example --name spark-app

 # only spark application with the exact name specified will be killed; case sensitive
 c2.sh spark stop --name spark-app